Bramelvix/Towny/README.md

 periodically attack your village, or ambush villagers in underground caves.
 Slowly but surely you and your villagers tame the land.
 With you help they build a community and thrive.

-Feel free to contribute to the game by fixing my terrible code, or adding new features.

 ## Running the game
 Use gradle to build te project.
 The build script will detect your operating system and package the correct binaries into a runnable JAR.